Understanding Your Payslip

 The average Irish tax refund is €1,880

-So..how is your tax calculated?
+How is my Irish tax calculated?

 Each time you’re paid, your employer applies PAYE tax based on information from Revenue on your employee tax credit certificate.